juliponti/adopt-me-app/README.md

 # adopt-me-app

-<p> This is an WIP react app developed by me following the Frontend masters' React course 'Complete Intro to React v6' </p>
+This is an WIP react app developed by me following the [Frontend masters'](https://frontendmasters.com/dashboard/) React course 'Complete Intro to React v6'

 ## Concepts
 * Vanilla React Setup